Heyul-x/Website/Stuff to do.md

 * TryHackMe
 * BTLO
-* Hack the Box (remove the hyperlinks in the about me section (maybe, or edit to look better))
+* Hack the Box (remove the hyperlinks in the about me section (maybe, or edit to look better)) Create a certificates page create a projects page